1nVitr0/plugin-vscode-daily-timelog/README.md

 They and all the text following them until '?' will be hidden if falsy sub-objects will also be expanded when using the dot-notation {{ param.deep.inner }}
-params that are not strings, numbers or boolean will be stringified using the object's toString() method
+params that are not strings, numbers or boolean will be stringified using the object's toString() method In list renderings the parameters {{index}} and {{nextIndex}} are available as well
 ```

 Available params will be supplied in the setting's documentation.

+## Custom Params

+Custom Params can be included in the extension's settings.
+Two examples (goals and achievements) are already included.
+They will be suggested in the timelog files and can be included in the generated task list / summaries.
+They will be formatted using the template set in the configuration and can simply be included by using {{<param-name>}} in another template.